 Hobart and William Smith Colleges maintain an exchange program with the University of Chichester in England.
 With a student population of just a few thousand, the university provides a small, highly interactive and close-knit learning community for visiting students.

 Students who participate in this program can select courses from a variety of departments, including but not limited to: studio art, dance, music, sport and exercise science, history, philosophy, psychology, performing arts, and religious studies.
-The standard course load is comprised of three course modules, for which students will receive 4 HWS credits.
+The standard course load is comprised of 4 course modules, for which students will receive 4 HWS credits.
 All courses are taught by University of Chichester faculty.
 Some classes have a service-learning component.
-For specific information about courses and the program, please consult the University of Chichester website for international students at http://www.chi.ac.uk/international-0/courses/undergraduate.
+For specific information about courses and the program, please consult the University of Chichester website for international students here.
+A module (course) guide can also be found here.

 Students may request accommodation with a local host family or can apply to live in residence halls administered by the university.
 Some residence halls are linked to a dining hall with a set meal plan while others include furnished kitchens and allow students to prepare their own meals.
 In each residence hall, HWS students will be interspersed with British and other international students to facilitate integration into the campus community.